tanicha/movie-theater-api/README.md

 ### Updating Show Ratings
 Use server-side validation in your routes to ensure that:
 - If a user tries to make a request to update the rating of a show, the “rating” field cannot be empty or contain whitespace

+### Docker
+- I have also included a Dockerfile, allowing us to use docker to containerize this application and ship it.